iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.vdh.exposurenotification___1.3/report.md

 > Great idea concept, except it does not work in MA.
 Plus, it will only alert you if someone actively states they have tested positive before going out in public.
 Some will see it as a HIPPA violation, even though they consent to saying they've tested positive.
 It doesn't say who, just alerts you to possible exposure.
 Would like to see this accepted nationwide, and notifications for if you're in a "high risked" area, rather than hoping someone claims they're positive and running errands.<br> :date: __2021-03-16 18:29:33__

-> The app stopped checking in a few months ago.
-I tried reinstalling it and that got it to check in, but only once.<br> :date: __2021-03-11 17:46:41__

 > Pointless<br> :date: __2021-03-11 05:52:57__

 > Stopped using this because NOBODY else seemed to be using it Great idea but I think most people felt like it was an invasion of their privacy.
 Plus, we have to rely on people being honest about their health.<br> :date: __2021-03-02 20:31:29__